IMMM-SFA/xu_etal_2022_sdata/README.md

      "LA-SWDOWN_input_to_excel.csv".
 For Feb 29 data, paste it in the "input" sheet in place of Feb 28, then get the output three solar component of Feb 28 from "Output – Isotropic sky", and paste them in the Feb 29 slots in the csv.
-Change the column names of the three solar component to ”sw_normal", "sw_dif", and "sw_dir".
+Change the column names of the three solar component to "sw_normal", "sw_dif", and "sw_dir".
 Save the csv file as LA-SOLAR.csv
     7. Go back to 2_wrf_to_epw.py, now the previous line should run through and read in solar data to df_wrf_data.
 4. Assign the nearest grid point to each building.
 The epw files for the assigned grid point will be used in the simulation of the target building.
 5. For each building type-vintage combination in each grid cell, simulate the